maarten-pennings/6502/4ram/README.md

 But it is time to understand ... time.
 Timing of the 6502 and memories.

+Adding a second peripheral (RAM next to the ROM) requires an address decoder to select which of the (two) chips should be selected.

-Two steps in this chapter
+The steps in this chapter
  - [4.1.
 Timing](README.md#41-Timing) - Study timing
  - [4.2.
-Adding RAM](README.md#42-Adding-RAM) - Adding RAM to our system
+Adding RAM](README.md#42-Adding-RAM) - Adding RAM to our system with a simple address decoder
+ - [4.3.
+Address decoder](README.md#43-Address-decoder) - Adding a future proof address decoder

 ## 4.1.
 Timing
 The datasheet of the 6502 has timing diagrams.
 In this section we'll examine them.